-From an IFRS perspective, SCOR UK has a balance sheet hedging approach whereby there is an objective to match monetary assets and liabilities in each foreign currency within a prescribed tolerance, so that the fluctuation in the exchange rate has no material impact on the reported net income.
+From an IFRS perspective, SCOR UK has a balance sheet hedging approach whereby there is an objective to match monetary assets and liabilities in each foreign currency within a prescribed tolerance, so that fluctuations in exchange rates have no material impact on the reported net income.
 The policy is to closely monitor the net monetary currency positions and, where appropriate, execute either cash arbitrages or future hedges.

-C.3.2.4 MANAGEMENT OF EQUITY INVESTMENT RISKS
+C.3.2.4 MANAGEMENT OF EQUITY & REAL ESTATE RISKS

 SCOR UK's exposure to equity risk is limited.
+SCOR UK currently has no direct exposure to the real estate market.